ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2018-12-21-cloud-build-badge.md

 ./build/failure.svg
 ```

-## Write a Cloud Function to deploy
+## Step 2: Write a Cloud Function to deploy

 The next step is to write a Cloud Function for deployment.
 The purpose of the
 Cloud Function is to listen for the build status (in terms of PubSub events),